 - Vector field data (magnetization and effective field) may be interactively written to disk using mmDisp, or may be automatically saved via scheduled output to mmArchive.
-For example, to save the magnetization state at each control point, start up an instance of mmArchive and select the ControlPoint check box for mmArchive on the Magnetization schedule in the solver.
-This may be done before starting the calculation.
-(Control points are points in the simulation where the applied field is stepped.
-These are typically equilibrium states, but depending on the input \.mif file, may be triggered by elapsed simulation time or iteration count.) - DataTable data may be saved using mmGraph.
+For example, to save each equilibrium magnetization state, start up an instance of mmArchive and select the Equilibrium check box for mmArchive on the Magnetization schedule in the solver.
+This may be done before starting the calculation. - DataTable data may be saved using mmGraph.
 Schedule output from the solver to mmGraph as desired, and use either the interactive or automated save functionality of mmGraph (Sec.
 11).
 You can setup the solver data scheduling before the calculation is started, but must wait for the first data point to configure mmGraph before saving any data.
 As a workaround, you may configure mmGraph by sending it the initial solver state interactively, and then use the Options | clear Data menu item in mmGraph to remove the initializing data point.
 Alternatively, you may send scheduled output from the solver to mmArchive, which will automatically save all the data it receives.